pinimize/laravel-compression-and-archive/README.md

 <p align="center"><img src="/docs/logo.jpg" alt="Logo with brown western bar doors with western scene in background and text that says: Saloon, Your Lone Star of your API integrations"></p>

+## Paused

+Development on this project is currently paused because of the lack of time to maintain it.

 ## Features

 - File compression and decompression